WolfVector/kirilov/README.md

 ## Usage

 Kirilov receive two inputs: the two inputs in which we are going to do the comparison, it could be a file or data comming from `pip freeze`.
-Commonly this are the inputs you are going to use: `requirements.txt` and `pip freeze`.
+Commonly these are the inputs you are going to use: `requirements.txt` and `pip freeze`.

 ### Print new requirements and output them to a file